-The previous Revaluation was in 2010 and the Revaluation proposed for 2015 was postponed to 2017 by the Scottish Government and, for England & Wales, the UK Government.
-Revaluation results in the production of a new Valuation Roll which contains new business rates valuations for all non-domestic properties and will probably result in a change to your rates bill.
+The previous Revaluation was in 2017 and the Revaluation proposed for 2022 was postponed in UK until April 2023 UK and Scottish Government in 2020 due to Covid-19.
+Revaluation results in the production of a new new business rates valuations for all non-domestic properties and will probably result in a change to your rates bill.

 The Barclay Review of Business Rates in Scotland was published in August 2017 with a number of recommendations plus a timeline for implementation of the new proposals.

 The main recommendations of the Review have been divided into four main sections as follows:

 - Efficiency and Transparency of the business rates system;

 - Proposals to support Growth in the Scottish economy; and